 Objectives & types may be general or specific to your speech.
 You will be able to make a better speech and will get the audience’s response if you can clearly identify the general and specific purposes of the speech.
-In general, objectives & types of public speaking broadly may be as following:
+In general, objectives & types of public speaking broadly may be as follows:

 To Inform the Audience

 This type of speech aims to impart knowledge and information to an audience.
 On top of that, sharing knowledge is essential to informative speaking.
-In general, lectures in a class, business reports, training sessions are taken by an instructor, a paper presentation in a conference by specialists, etc are the speaking to inform the audience.
+In general, lectures in a class, business reports, training sessions taken by an instructor, a paper presentation in a conference by specialists, etc are the speaking to inform the audience.

 It also discusses events or ideas to the audience about how do they do something.
 In this fact, the speakers’ goal is not to change the listener’s attitude but to facilitate them to understand the subject.
 The speech is successful if the audience leaves the auditorium with more knowledge or understanding than they had upon entering.